JetBrains/lincheck/docs/topics/sequential_specification.md

 ### Sequential specification

-To be sure that the algorithm provides correct sequential behavior, you can define its _sequential specification_ by writing a simple sequential implementation of the algorithm.
+To be sure that the algorithm provides correct sequential behavior, you can define its _sequential specification_ by writing a straightforward sequential implementation of the testing data structure.

-> This also allows writing a single test instead of writing sequential and concurrent tests separately.
+> This feature also allows writing a single test instead of writing sequential and concurrent tests separately.
 >
 {type="tip"}